miki-hermann/mcp/README.md

 A  C++  compiler  satisfying  the   C++20  revision  is  necessary  to successfully  compile the  MCP system,  mainly for  the use  of `auto` types and POSIX threads.
-Only the standard  and boost  libraries are used,  therefore  there is  no  need  to  install any  additional  C++ libraries.
+Only  the standard and **`boost`** libraries are used,  therefore there is  no need  to install any  additional C++ libraries.
+However, you  will need to install the  `boost` library if ou do  not have it  yet , since the  system uses the  *dynamic bitset* structure.
 The g++ GNU Project compiler is used in the `Makefile`.
 If you have a different compiler,  please modify the `Makefile` according to your installation.